printerboi/spear-viewer/README.md

 Please feel free to open issues in this repository and create merge request if you like.
 Please respect, that I run this repository as side project and can only spend my time partly on developing SPEAR.

 If you encounter a problem an want to create a issue, please describe your system and problem detailed as possible.
 A detailed explanation on how to reproduce the problem should be provided.

-## Licensing

-As SPEAR and the SPEAR-Viewer were created with the goal of improving the enviromental impact of software development, the usage, reuse in different projects etc. are free under the GPL-3.0 license.
-Please see the license supplied within this repository for further details